SplitTime/OpenSplitTime/README.md

 **ChromeDriver**

 Some integration tests rely on Google ChromeDriver.
-You can install it in Mac OS X with `brew install chromedriver` or your preferred package manager for Linux or Windows.
+You can install it in Mac OS X with `brew cask install chromedriver` or your preferred package manager for Linux or Windows.

 **Continuous Integration**